Benign Overfitting of Constant-Stepsize SGD for Linear Regression: Further Related Work

 We first discuss the work on iterate averaging in the finite dimensional case before turning to the overparameterized regime.
 In the underparameterized regime, where $d$ is assumed to be finite, the behavior of constant stepsize SGD with iterate average or tail average has been well investigated from the perspective of the \emph{bias-variance decomposition} \citep{defossez2015averaged,dieuleveut2017harder,lakshminarayanan2018linear,jain2017markov,jain2017parallelizing}.
 For iterate averaging from the beginning, \citet{defossez2015averaged,dieuleveut2017harder} show a $\bigO{{1}/{N^2}}$ convergence rate for the bias error and a $\bigO{{d}/{N}}$ convergence rate for the variance error, where $N$ is the number of observed samples and $d$ is the number of parameters.
 The bias error rate can be further improved by considering averaging only the tail iterates \citep{jain2017markov,jain2017parallelizing,pmlr-v75-jain18a}, provided that the minimal eigenvalue of $\Hb$ is bounded away from $0$.
 We note that the work in~\citet{jain2017markov,jain2017parallelizing,pmlr-v75-jain18a} also give the optimal rates with model misspecification.
 These results all have dimension factors $d$ and do not apply to the overparameterized regime, though our results recover the finite dimensional case (and the results for delayed tail averaging from~\citet{jain2017markov,jain2017parallelizing} can be applied here for the bias term).
 We further develop on the proof techniques in~\citet{jain2017markov}, where we use properties of asymptotic stationary distributions for the purposes of finite sample size analysis.

-We now discuss related works in the overparameterized regime~\citep{DieuleveutB15,berthier2020tight} and our assumptions.
-One notable difference in our work is that Assumption~\ref{assump:bound_fourthmoment} (which is implied by sub-Gaussianity, see Lemma~\ref{lemma:sub-gaussian}) is somewhat stronger than what is often assumed for iterate average SGD analysis, where $\EE[\xb\xb^\top\xb\xb^\top] \preceq R^2\Hb$, as adopted in \citet{bach2013non,defossez2015averaged,dieuleveut2017harder,jain2017markov,jain2017parallelizing}.
+Another notable difference in our work is that Assumption~\ref{assump:bound_fourthmoment} (which is implied by sub-Gaussianity, see Lemma~\ref{lemma:sub-gaussian}) is somewhat stronger than what is often assumed for iterate average SGD analysis, where $\EE[\xb\xb^\top\xb\xb^\top] \preceq R^2\Hb$, as adopted in \citet{bach2013non,defossez2015averaged,dieuleveut2017harder,jain2017markov,jain2017parallelizing}.
 Our assumption implies an $R^2$ bound with $R^2 = \alpha \tr(\Hb)$.
 In terms of analysis, we note that our variance analysis only relies on an $R^2$ condition, while our bias analysis relies on our stronger sub-Gaussianity-like assumption.

-Our variance analysis is sharper than~\citet{DieuleveutB15} in that we provide a bound in terms of the full spectrum (with the same $R^2$ assumption) along with a lower bound, while~\citet{DieuleveutB15} assume decay conditions on the spectrum.
-The bias analysis in~\citet{DieuleveutB15,berthier2020tight} relies on a stronger assumption in that $\norm{\Hb^{-\alpha} \wb^* }_2$ must be finite, where $\alpha > 0$ is a constant (e.g., A4 in \citet{bach2013non} and Theorem 1 condition (a) in \citet{berthier2020tight}); our conjecture is that without relying on stronger fourth moment assumption (such as those consistent with sub-Gaussians), such dependencies are not avoidable.
-Our fourth moment assumption is a natural starting point for analyzing the over-parameterized regime because it also allows for direct comparisons to OLS and ridge regression, as discussed above.
+We now discuss related works in the overparameterized regime~\citep{DieuleveutB15,berthier2020tight}.
+Compared with \citep{DieuleveutB15}, our bounds apply to least square instances with \emph{any} data covaraince spectrum (under Assumption \ref{assump:bound_fourthmoment}), while~\citet{DieuleveutB15} only covered least square instances that have specific data covaraince spectrum (see A3 in~\citep{DieuleveutB15}).
+In comparison with \citet{berthier2020tight}, their bounds rely on a weaker fourth moment assumption, but rely on a stronger true parameter assumption in that $\norm{\Hb^{-\alpha} \wb^* }_2$ must be finite, where $\alpha > 0$ is a constant (see Theorem 1 condition (a) in \citet{berthier2020tight}).
+Our fourth moment assumption (Assumption \ref{assump:bound_fourthmoment}) is a natural starting point for analyzing the over-parameterized regime because it also allows for direct comparisons to OLS and ridge regression, as discussed above.

 Concurrent to this work, \citet{chen2020dimension} provide dimension independent bounds for averaged SGD; their excess risk bounds for linear regression are not as sharp as those provided here.